dotnet/docs-maui/docs/fundamentals/data-binding/compiled-bindings.md

 MyLabel.SetBinding(Label.TextProperty, static (Entry entry) => entry.Text);
 ```

-This compiled binding approach provides the following benefits:

-- Improved data binding performance by resolving binding expressions at compile-time rather than runtime.
-- A better developer troubleshooting experience because invalid bindings are reported as build errors.
-- Intellisense while editing.

 Not all methods can be used to define a compiled binding.
 The expression must be a simple property access expression.
 The following examples show valid and invalid binding expressions:

 ```csharp